dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 <br>

 ## Initial Project Challenges
-- **Dataset size** - Additional datasets and higher spatial granularity are leading to ***prohibitively large and unwieldy processor times*** on current hardware.
-It has become a balancing act to trim the dataset for efficient workflow without overly affecting model performance.
+- **Dataset size** - As Additional data is added and overall spatial granularity is increased, ***processor times are becoming prohibitively large and unwieldy*** on current hardware.
+It has become a balancing act to subset the dataset for efficient workflow without overly affecting model performance.
 - **Heavy Class Imbalance** - Damaging wildfire events are rare compared to days with no significant events.
-The low risk class composes **78%** of the total data points compared to the high risk class which is only **4%** of the data. `Undersampling` the majority class works best for balancing, while oversampling the minority class tends to *add too much noise* to the models.
+The low risk class composes the overwhelming majority of the total data points.
+Moderate and high risk events only compose **3.6%**.
+In testing, `Undersampling` the majority class works best for balancing, while oversampling the minority class tends to *add too much noise* to the models.
-- **Messy Real World Data** - Data with large gaps, data without spatial fields or too low resolution, data in which you have to wrangle random mistakes.
-Some days feel like a rodeo, so many promising avenues become dead ends due to the potential time sink.
+- **Messy Real World Data** - You dont ahve to wander to far of the path of nice cultivated datasets to realize the inherent messiness of real world data.
+While many agencies do a fantastic job wrangling the data for their needs, interconnecting this data can become a challenge.
+Data with large gaps, data without spatial fields or too low resolution, data in which you have to wrangle random mistakes.
+Some days feel like a rodeo, and many promising avenues become dead ends as sometimes the bull gets you.
-- **Fire Complexity** - Damaging fires often persist for many days.
-Utilizing fire ignition dates alone is insufficient to predict the potential for damage.
+- **Fire Complexity** - Damaging fires often persist for many days and evolve at different rates and many databases lack consistent listings for file containment times.
+This makes utilizing ignition dates for spread and damage problematic.
+A time consuming auditing of multiple databases may be required.
-- **Spatial Granularity** - Current hardware limits the resolution at which regions can be analyzed.
-Overgeneralization of data, like slope and aspect, occurs frequently and makes widespread prediction more difficult.
+- **Spatial Resolution** - My current hardware limits the resolution at which the state can be analyzed.
+This creastes overgeneralization and neutralization of some data, like `slope` and `wind speed`.

 ## Personal Lessons Learned
 The main journey of this project has always been to learn more about spatial data science, practice and expand my `ArcGIS` skills, and get more practical `python` coding experience.
 While I have grown tremendously in all of these areas, there are some notable areas that i didnt anticipate when undertaking a project of this scale.

 **Identifying and Preventing** ***Data Leakage***:
+I chalk this lesson up to being a classic rookie mistake.
 I initially believed I understood how to avoid data leaks, but I have learned that they can be subtle and deceptive.
-I have learned to question those 'finally nailed it' moments.
-Often, these moments are followed by the sudden realization where an apparent leak may be hiding.
-Having learned my lesson, I now approach sudden performance bumps with caution and double check any feature engineering or introduction of new data.
+Often, moments where i feel 'finally nailed it' are followed by the sudden realization that there is liekly an apparent leak hiding somewhere.
+As a result, I now approach any sudden performance bumps with caution and double check any feature engineering or introduction of new data.

 **Maintaining a Cohesive Project Structure**
-This project began as one notebook page, soon expanded to five, and has grown into 12+ modules, 4+ appendices, and multiple source files.
+This project began as a simple Jupyter notebook page, soon expanded to five, and has now grown into 12+ modules, 4+ appendices, and multiple source files.
 As the project scales, handling and passing data throughout these modules has become more complex and sometimes bugs or changes became more difficult to trace and more time consuming.
 Consistent organization throughout modules along with clear communication of inputs and outputs are now essential to keeping the structure manageable and growing.

 **Knowing the Proper time to Document and Analyze Variables** There is no argument that documentation and analysis are crucial parts to a project.
 Ultimately, I have spent many hours documenting variables and structures that appeared complete, only to have to be completely rewritten or revised.
 I now document with simple headers and critical notes only, reserving more detailed documentation for when a module is closer to completion.
 This approach ensures I maintain clarity and speed throughout development.